yapyx/CheckIn/README.md

 ## 🎯 Problem Statement

-Working adult caregivers experience panic and workplace distraction when receiving missed calls from elderly parents, fearing emergencies.
-In reality, many calls are routine (e.g., asking about dinner).
+Working caregivers of elderly parents need to know what a missed call from their parent means during working hours.
+This results in anxiety that compounds throughout the workday, because every missed call looks the same - whether it is urgent, accidental, emotional or routine.
 CheckIn bridges this uncertainty gap by:

 - Automatically transcribing the senior's voice message
 - Analyzing it with AI triage